 North Carolina is one of the few states in the area to curb the rising death rate from overdose successfully.
 An initiative known as Project Lazarus was rolled out in 2008 that helped change the way clinicians and residents were educated about opioid addiction.
 The program also gave out free Naloxone, the opioid reversal agent that helps save addicts from the effects of an overdose.

-Project Lazarus is a community-based initiative in North Carolina that was started to help reduce the amount of opioid-related overdoses and cases of abuse.
+Project Lazarus is a community-based initiative in North Carolina that was started to help reduce the amount of opioid-related overdoses and cases of abuse caused by the opioid crisis.
 Project Lazarus was introduced in Wilkes County in 2008, and within two years the Medical Care Provider Toolkit included within Project Lazarus was being used by every medical care provider in the county.
 This toolkit was prepared through cooperation between Project Lazarus and the Northwest Community Care Network, which would later become the Community Care of North Carolina’s Chronic Pain Initiative.
 In 2011, the mortality rate from opioid pain medications had been reduced by 69% in Wilkes’ County.
 The main strategies of the initiative include:

 - Public awareness of the problem